 Except only a few months later I nearly bloody died again.

 This time it was an electrical fault with my heart (it turns out) that was causing dizzy spells and blackouts due to the bloody thing stopping for LOTS OF SECONDS at a time.
 Blackouts that broke my clavicle, bruised my ribs and plenty else, and saw me grounded, quite literally, until we figured what was going on.
 I did a lot of weeding in those long weeks – not so far to fall, you see, though it might have worried the neighbours if they’d found me face-down in the flowerbeds!

 So its hello to the Pacemaker and now the car isn’t the only one getting an annual MOT and tune-up around here – because the god of clinics and waiting rooms seems to have decided I haven’t enough of them yet!

-The accumulated effects of repeated cancer treatments mean my mind and body are no longer capable of the things they were, and I cannot work in the normal sense any more.
-Photography is the thing that gives me the greatest peace, so I studied at weekly night school for a bit, had a year being mentored by the phenomenal Bella West, gained my LRPS in 2016 and my ARPS is pending just over a year later, and qualified for my Licentiate with the British Institute of Professional Photography in 2018.
+The accumulated effects of repeated cancer treatments mean my mind and body are no longer capable of the things they once were, and I’ve had to completely rethink how I live my life.
+Photography is the thing that gives me the greatest peace, so I studied at weekly night school a couple of years, then had a year being mentored by the phenomenal Bella West.
+I gained my Royal Photographic Society Licentiate in 2016, my Associateship just over a year later, and qualified for my Licentiate with the British Institute of Professional Photography in 2018.
 I work on commissions specialising in natural light portraiture on location.
 I absolutely love what I do now, and I love where I live – my tiny village is filled with amazing people who have become very special to me.

 So my goals are now quite simple:-

 - Produce professional photography I am proud of, that is respected by others, and that provides an income without damaging my health